 In today’s society, there’s a lot of hype over tattoos and piercings; in fact, some of you may have even had a tongue piercing at one point in your life or this very moment.
 The problem is, tongue piercings are one of the worst piercings anyone can ever get for their body.
 For many, it’s a trendy way to express yourself.
 For others, it’s a great way to lose a lot of money, weaken your oral health, and invest in various dental procedures to fix the damage.
 Continue reading to learn more about tongue piercings and how they can be detrimental to your oral health.

 Germs Have Communities?

-Did you know that tongue piercings are one of the major causes in gum recession, gingivitis, and other cringe-worthy oral ailments?
-Unfortunately, that’s not the only issue of tongue piercings; bacteria’s favorite place to lounge and relax takes place right on the stud of the piercing.
+Did you know that tongue piercings are one of the major causes of gum recession, gingivitis, and other cringe-worthy oral ailments?
+Unfortunately, that’s not the only issue of tongue piercings; bacteria’s favourite place to lounge and relax takes place right on the stud of the piercing.
 It turns out that bacterium set up communities called biofilms on the surface of the stud or barbell.
 A biofilm is a group of microorganisms in which cells stick to each other on a surface, hence, the stud or barbell.
-So, as bacteria lives on this shiny, metal piercing, it can aid in many oral ailments.
-The piercing itself causes chipped teeth as people tend to run their tongue and the jewelry against the teeth and even bite down on the piercing out of habit, causing the enamel to wear away and chip.
+So, as bacteria live on this shiny, metal piercing, it can aid in many oral ailments.
+The piercing itself causes chipped teeth as people tend to run their tongue and the jewellery against the teeth and even bite down on the piercing out of habit, causing the enamel to wear away and chip.
 Those with shorter barbells especially cause chipped teeth as it is easier to position between the teeth, scraping the enamel away.
 The longer barbells can accelerate gum recession because it reaches and tugs down on the gum line, slowly revealing more and more of the tooth root which can easily decay from all the bacteria on the stud.

 Where Did My Taste Buds Go?